H(ear)s to Us

 Co-Design

-I facilitated two co-design sessions: one with Emily Carr students from various years and majors, and another with Interaction Design peers, to explore ideas for the form and sound of my public sound sculpture.
+I facilitated two co-design sessions: one with Emily Carr students from various years and majors, and another with Interaction Design peers, to explore ideas for the form and sound of my concept.

 Mindmap of ideas for physical forms accumulated from both sessions.